Gross income: Source of income

 United States persons (including citizens, residents (whether U.S. citizens or aliens residing in the United States), and U.S. corporations) are generally subject to U.S. federal income tax on their worldwide income.
 Nonresident aliens are subject to U.S. federal income tax only on income from a U.S. business and certain income from United States sources.
 Source of income is determined based on the type of income.
 The source of compensation income is the place where the services giving rise to the income were performed.
 The source of certain income, such as dividends and interest, is based on location of the residence of the payor.
 The source of income from property is based on the location where the property is used.
 Significant additional rules apply.

 Taxation of nonresident aliens

 Nonresident aliens are subject to regular income tax on income from a U.S. business or for services performed in the United States.
 Nonresident aliens are subject to a flat rate of U.S. income tax on certain enumerated types of U.S. source income, generally collected as a withholding tax.
 The rate of tax is 30% of the gross income, unless reduced by a tax treaty.
 Nonresident aliens are subject to U.S. federal income tax on some, but not all capital gains.
 Wages may be treated as effectively connected income, or may be subject to the flat 30% tax, depending on the facts and circumstances.

+Personal finance

+In personal finance, gross income is the standard baseline for assessing a borrower's repayment capacity.
+Lenders compute the debt-to-income ratio by dividing total monthly debt payments by gross monthly income, and U.S. mortgage-affordability guidance from the Consumer Financial Protection Bureau is commonly framed in those terms.